Skip to content

 Let’s see if you’ve mastered the contents of this class.
 Have a go at completing the exercises!

-One thought to “How to use C’È and CI SONO in Italian!”
+1 thought on “How to use C’È and CI SONO in Italian!”

 1. Excellent explanition!
 I’m Argentinian so my mother tongue is Spanish but I am a teacher of English as a SL.
 I have been studying Italian fo only three months and yesterday someone sent me the link to your page.
 Congratulations and thank you!